anyulled/react-skeleton/client/README.md

-**DBPOC-CLIENT**
+**POC-CLIENT**

-This is a client app repository for the DB React PoC project.
+This is a client app repository for the React PoC project.

 **RUNNING THE PROJECT**